Low-depth simulations of fermionic systems on square-grid quantum hardware: Discussion

 We would like to stress that in most cases one single Trotter layer is not sufficient to reliably simulate a system and one would potentially need (polynomially) many such layers instead.
 This is due to the Trotter error introduced from approximating the limit in Eq.~\ref{eq:trotter} with a finite number of steps.
 It would be of interest to study the actual necessary number of Trotter steps for these fermionic model in various regimes, for various system sizes, as well as the impact on the Trotter error that the ordering of operators in the decomposition has.
 It has been shown that this effect can be significant \cite{Tranter2019} and could therefore easily out-weight the minimal additional cancellations achieved by our optimal orderings of operators.
 On the other hand, it was also shown in Ref.~\cite{Tranter2019} that most orderings produce close to optimal Trotter errors, whereas finding the optimal ordering is a factorially hard problem.

-We have not discussed efficient state preparation and measurement strategies in this work and point the interested reader to Refs~\cite{bharti2021noisy, tilly2022variational} for more details on these subjects.
+We note that the optimal circuit depths derived in this work do not take into account state preparation or measurement and we point the interested reader to Refs~\cite{Cleve1997, bharti2021noisy, higgott2021optimal} for more details on these subjects.
+Our results can, however, potentially also be useful for other quantum algorithms, e.g. the Variational Quantum Eigensolver (VQE) algorithm with a Hamiltonian Variational Ansatz (HVA)~\cite{tilly2022variational}.
 We have also not considered the effect of errors on our circuits, as has been done in Ref.~\cite{Clinton2021}.
-We note that the results of such analyses are highly error-model dependent and leave this to future studies.
+The results of such analyses are, however, highly error-model dependent and we leave this topic to future studies.

+The structure of the XYZ decomposition can naturally be translated into a QEC framework, as all the external legs with semicircular shapes are Clifford gates, while only the square gate at the center is a non-Clifford gate.
+The latter can be further decomposed until a single qubit non-Clifford gate is obtained.
+This can, in turn, be approximated with bounded error by using standard approaches in error correction such as the Ross-Selinger algorithm \cite{ross2016}.
+When using fault-tolerant quantum algorithms like qubitization \cite{Low2019}, however, fermionic evolution operators may not preserve the required structure which is necessary for taking advantage of the XYZ decomposition.